vanruc/todoApp/README.md

 To access the `Todo` module links you will need to set `roles` for user.
 For example, I go to set full `roles` for my `setup` user.

-1. Go to the `User` link on `Security Admin`, then click setup user.
+1. Go to the `User` link on `Security Admin`, then click setup user
 ![](doc_img_src/user-setup.png)

-2. Open the `Roles` tab and click the `Add` button.
+2. Open the `Roles` tab and click the `Add` button
 ![](doc_img_src/role%20add.png)

 3. Scroll down to the very bottom, you will see our `todo` roles.
-Choose which role you want to assign to user.
+Choose which role you want to assign to a user.
 In this case I assign all related `todo` roles for my `setup` user.
-We need to select roles one by one then click the `Zoom Out` button and click `Add` button and repeat until all `roles` are assigned properly.
+We need to select roles one by one then click the `Zoom Out` button and click `Add` button and repeat until all `roles` are assigned properly
 ![](doc_img_src/todo%20roles.png)

-4. Once done with `roles` setup, click `Save` to apply your changes.
+4. Once done with `roles` setup, click `Save` to apply your changes
 ![](doc_img_src/saveroles.png)

-After finishing with `roles` setup, you will need to `re-login` to see the effect.
+After finishing the `roles` setup, you will need to re-login to see the effect.

 **Ta-da!!
 Surprise!!**